You may wish to see pages on Roman and Christian Bosra first.

 Abou al Feda Mosque near the Roman cistern

-The construction in 1225 of Abou al Feda Mosque is an indication that Bosra had still a certain importance at that time; the invasion of Syria by the Mongols and their Christian allies in 1260 caused the final decline of the town; the Mongols then moved towards Egypt, but the Mamelukes checked their advance and eventually invaded Syria from the south; they did not hesitate to burn fields and pasturelands to deprive the Mongols of supplies; the whole Hauran region was abandoned and only in the XIXth century it was repopulated by tribes of Druzes from Lebanon.
+The construction in 1225 of Abou al Feda Mosque is an indication that Bosra had still some importance at that time; the invasion of Syria by the Mongols and their Christian allies in 1260 caused the final decline of the town; the Mongols then moved towards Egypt, but the Mamelukes checked their advance and eventually invaded Syria from the south; they did not hesitate to burn fields and pasturelands to deprive the Mongols of supplies; the whole Hauran region was abandoned and only in the XVIIIth and XIXth centuries it was repopulated by tribes of Druzes from Lebanon.
 Bosra never returned to be a proper town, although some of the newcomers settled in its ancient ruins, similar to what occurred in nearby Ezra.

 Theatre/citadel: (above) bastions surrounding the Roman theatre; (below) inscription celebrating the construction of a bastion, which made use of a former Roman inscription (the image used as background for this page shows another Arab inscription in a Roman frame)